I'm a member

 Printer Friendly Version

-DESCRIPTIONAxial lumbosacral interbody fusion (also called pre-sacral, trans-sacral or paracoccygeal interbody fusion) is a minimally invasive technique designed to provide anterior access to the L4-S1 disc spaces for interbody fusion while minimizing damage to muscular, ligamentous, neural, and vascular structures.
+Axial lumbosacral interbody fusion (also called pre-sacral, trans-sacral or paracoccygeal interbody fusion) is a minimally invasive technique designed to provide anterior access to the L4-S1 disc spaces for interbody fusion while minimizing damage to muscular, ligamentous, neural, and vascular structures.
 It is performed under fluoroscopic guidance.

-The procedure for one level axial lumbosacral interbody fusion (axial LIF) is as follows.
-Under fluoroscopic monitoring, a blunt guide pin introducer is passed through a 15- to 20-mm incision lateral to the coccyx and advanced along the midline of the anterior surface of the sacrum.
+The procedure for one-level axial lumbosacral interbody fusion (LIF) is as follows: Under fluoroscopic monitoring, a blunt guide pin introducer is passed through a 15- to 20-mm incision lateral to the coccyx and advanced along the midline of the anterior surface of the sacrum.
 A guide pin is introduced and tapped into the sacrum.
 A series of graduated dilators are advanced over the guide pin, and a dilator sheath attached to the last dilator is left in place to serve as a working channel for the passage of instruments.
 A cannulated drill is passed over the guide pin into the L5-S1 disc space to rest on the inferior endplate of L5.
 It is followed by cutters alternating with tissue extractors, and the nucleus pulposus is debulked under fluoroscopic guidance.
 Next, bone graft material is injected to fill the disc space.
 The threaded rod is placed over the guide pin and advanced through the sacrum into L5.
 The implant is designed to distract the vertebral bodies and to restore disc and neural foramen height.
 Additional graft material is injected into the rod, where it enters into the disc space through holes in the axial rod.
 A rod plug is then inserted to fill the cannulation of the axial rod.
 Percutaneous placement of pedicle or facet screws may be used to provide supplemental fixation.
-An advantage of axial LIF is that it allows preservation of the annulus and all paraspinous soft tissue structures.
+An advantage of axial LIF is that it preserves the annulus and all paraspinous soft tissue structures.
 However, there is an increased need for fluoroscopy, and an inability to address intracanal pathology or visualize the discectomy procedure directly.
 Complications of the axial approach may include perforation of the bowel and injury to blood vessels and/or nerves.

 Related medical policies are –